D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

-D'Angelo Russell and the rest of the Los Angeles Lakers hit the court versus the Golden State Warriors in the NBA Playoffs on Thursday, at 9:00 PM ET.
+The Los Angeles Lakers, D'Angelo Russell included, hit the court versus the Golden State Warriors at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Russell's performance, we look at his available prop bets, using stats and trends, below.
+In this article, we break down Russell's available prop bets, providing stats to help you figure out the best wagers to make.

 D'Angelo Russell Prop Bets vs. the Warriors